nextcloud/integration_openproject/docs/testing/smoke_testing.md

 ## Common Smoke Test Steps

-### 1. Link/Unlink a work package for a file/folder in Openproject
+### 1. Link/Unlink a work package for a file/folder in nextcloud
 - [ ] Select a file, navigate to sidebar `OpenProject` tab.
 - [ ] Search for any of the work packages in the `Demo Project`.
 - [ ] Work packages are listed.